0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 Before launching an instance you'll have to do some manual work to make everything work correctly.
 Please follow this steps in order displayed here.

 **WARNING**: text written in capital letters needs to be replaced with real values.

-## The First Boot

-Grab a cup of caffe since the first boot will be slowwer then what you are use to.
-This is due to the certificate that we need to geenrate for OpenVPN.
-Since at boot time there isn't much goin on in the system this process can take around 12 min depending on the instance type.
-But not to warry, this happens only when the certificate is not found in the system.

-## Manual Work

 ### Elastic IP Role